Fast Approximation Algorithms for Euclidean Minimum Weight Perfect Matching: The Even Component Algorithm

 \section{The Even Component Algorithm}

 The currently best deterministic $O(n \log n)$ approximation algorithm for the Euclidean minimum weight perfect matching problem is the Even Forest Heuristic due to Rao and Smith~\cite{raoSmith}.
 It achieves an approximation ratio of $n/2$ and tight examples achieving this approximation ratio are known~\cite{raoSmith}.
-The idea of the Even Forest Heuristic is to compute first a minimum spanning tree and then to remove all so called \emph{even edges} from the tree.
-An edge is called even, if removing this edge results in two connected components of even cardinality.
-This way one gets a forest where all connected components of the forest have even cardinality.
-Within each connected component of the forest they then compute a Hamiltonian cycle by first doubling all edges of the tree and then short-cutting a Eulerian cycle.
-They then obtain a matching from the Hamiltonian cycle by taking every second edge.
+The Even Forest Heuristic first computes a minimum spanning tree of the graph.
+It then removes all so-called \emph{even edges}, where an edge is even if its removal splits the tree into two connected components of even cardinality.
+After removing all such edges, the remaining graph is a forest whose connected components all have even cardinality.
+Within each connected component of the forest the Even Forest Heuristic then computes a Hamiltonian cycle by first doubling all edges of the tree and then short-cutting a Eulerian cycle.
+One obtains a matching from the Hamiltonian cycle by taking every second edge.
 We also make use of this second part of the Even Forest Heuristic and call it the \ECA \,(see Algorithm~\ref{alg:ECA}).
 In line~5 of this algorithm we shortcut the edges of a Eulerian cycle.
 By this we mean that we iteratively replace for three consecutive vertices $x,y,z$ the edges $xy$ and $yz$ by the edge $xz$ if the vertex $y$ has degree more than two.
 Notably, Rao and Smith applied this algorithm to a forest derived from a minimum spanning tree, we will apply it to a forest derived from the nearest neighbor graph.

 For completeness we briefly restate the following two results and their proofs from~\cite{raoSmith}: